Mexican pipeline explosion kills at least 20

 Lopez Obrador expressed his concern on Twitter, and said he wanted “the entire government” to help people at the scene.

+Separately, Pemex said on Friday evening it was also dealing with a separate pipeline rupture by suspected fuel thieves in San Juan del Rio in the neighboring state of Queretaro.
+There was no danger to the population, the firm added.

-His crackdown on theft has significant public backing, though his decision to turn off pipelines to thwart the thieves caused significant disruptions to fuel supply in central Mexico and concern that the shortages could damage the economy.
+The president’s crackdown on theft has significant public backing, though his decision to turn off pipelines to thwart the thieves disrupted fuel supply in central Mexico and raised concern that the shortages could damage the economy.

+Some users of social media responded to the explosion with anger, saying the fuel thieves only had themselves to blame.

 Reporting by Dave Graham and Noe Torres; Editing by Sandra Maler and Stephen Coates